DataTalksClub/mlops-zoomcamp/01-intro/homework.md

 ## Q6.
 Evaluating the model

-Now let's apply this model to the validation dataset.
+Now let's apply this model to the validation dataset (Feb 2021).

 What's the RMSE on validation?